uwsampl/relay-bench/README.md

 We can reproduce a set of standard TVM benchmarks used in previous TVM papers.
 You can find them in the `tvm_benchmark` directory.

+To run the benchmarks ensure you have the internal `tvm-relay` repository as well as this repo.

+Ensure to first install the Python dependencies using `pipenv install`.

+You can then launch a session with the corresponding virtual environment using `pipenv shell`.

+In order to generate the graphs you also need the visualization components, to do so install `npm install -g vega vega-lite`.

 Josh has written a script which will run the evaluation on various targets and produce data for plotting `python3 tvm_benchmark/generate_graphs.py`.

+# Future

 Eventually this will contain all experiments for Relay.